Homotopy units in A-infinity algebras: Main theorem for operads of groupoids

-Here, $\ner$ is the nerve functor and $\Pi_{1}$ is the fundamental groupoid functor.
-We regard $\operatorname{Set}^{\Delta^{\op}}$ as a symmetric monoidal model category with the usual model structure and the cartesian product monoidal structure, see \cite[Proposition 4.2.8]{hmc}.
 The functor $\Pi_{1}$ is known to preserve products.
 Therefore, the push-out product axiom for $\operatorname{Grd}$ follows from Lemma \ref{ppa}.
 All objects are cofibrant by the very definition of cofibration.
 Hence, the monoid axiom follows from the push-out product axiom, see \cite[Remark 3.4]{ammmc}. \end{proof}

 The main result of this section is the following theorem.

 \begin{thm} The morphism $\phi^{\operatorname{Gpd}}\colon \mathtt{Ass}^{\operatorname{Gpd}}\r \mathtt{uAss}^{\operatorname{Gpd}}$ in Example \ref{comparison} is a homotopy epimorphism in $\operad{\operatorname{Gpd}}$. \end{thm}